nsidc/qgreenland/doc/contributor/reference/architecture/configuration.md

 #### Online-only layers

 Some layers are pointers to web map services.
-These layers are distinguished from others by having a single `LayerInput` specifying an `OnlineAsset`.
-When an `OnlineAsset` is used in a layer's inputs, it must be the only input.
+These layers are distinguished from others by having a single {class}`~qgreenland.models.config.layer.LayerInput` specifying an {class}`~qgreenland.models.config.asset.OnlineAsset`.
+When an {class}`~qgreenland.models.config.asset.OnlineAsset` is used in a layer's inputs, it must be the only input.
 No data processing steps are applied to these layers since they just display data from an online source.

 #### Virtual vector layers

 A virtual vector layer is a layer that references another vector layer in the project.
-These layers are identified by the presence of a single `VectorLayerReferenceInput` (instead of a `LayerInput`).
-The `VectorLayerReferenceInput` is handy when one wants to create a layer simply displays the data from another layer in a unique way, without duplicating the data.
+These layers are identified by the presence of a single {class}`~qgreenland.models.config.layer.VectorLayerReferenceInput` (instead of a {class}`~qgreenland.models.config.layer.LayerInput`).
+The {class}`~qgreenland.models.config.layer.VectorLayerReferenceInput` is handy when one wants to create a layer that displays the data from another layer in a unique way, without duplicating the data.

 The primary use-case for virtual vector layers are timeseries layers that have a temporal controller configuration.
 The QGIS temporal controller assumes there is